-Partial hospitalization...Treatment in which an individual receives at least six (6) clinical hours of institutional care per day (24-hour period) for at least five (5) days per week and returns home and/or is not treated as an inpatient during the remainder of that 24-hour period.
+Partial Hospitalization...treatment in which an individual receives at least six (6) clinical hours of institutional care per day (24-hour period) for at least five (5) days per week and returns home and/or is not treated as an inpatient during the remainder of that 24-hour period.
 A Hospital shall not be considered a "home" for purposes of this definition.

-Payment for Hospital Services (PHS)

-Providers...providers not in the Preferred Patient CareSM Network but who have a Hospital services agreement with Florida Blue to provide services, as Florida Blue PHS providers, at a negotiated fee.
+Payment for Hospital Services (PHS) Providers... providers not in the Preferred Patient CareSM Network but who have a Hospital services agreement with Florida Blue to provide services, as Florida Blue PHS providers, at a negotiated fee.
 These providers are also called Florida Blue Traditional Program participating providers.

-Payment for Professional Services (PPS)

-Provider...providers not in the Preferred Patient CareSM Network but who have a provider agreement with Florida Blue to provide services, as Florida Blue PPS providers, at a negotiated fee.
+Payment for Professional Services (PPS) Provider...providers not in the Preferred Patient CareSM Network but who have a provider agreement with Florida Blue to provide services, as Florida Blue PPS providers, at a negotiated fee.
 These providers are also called Florida Blue Traditional Program Participating Providers.

-Palliative care...reduction or abatement of pain and other troubling symptoms through services provided by members of the Hospice team of health care providers.
+Palliative Care...reduction or abatement of pain and other troubling symptoms through services provided by members of the Hospice team of health care providers.

-Physical therapist...a person licensed under Florida law to engage in the practice of physical therapy.
+Physical Therapist... a person licensed under Florida law or similar law of another state to engage in the practice of physical therapy.

-Physician assistant...a specially trained individual licensed under state law to perform tasks ordinarily done by a Physician.
+Physician Assistant... a specially trained individual licensed by the state of Florida or under similar law of another state to perform tasks ordinarily done by a Physician.
 Physician Assistants work under the supervision of a Physician.

-Preferred Patient CaresM Network (PPCSM)...a registered trademark name for Florida Blue's preferred provider organization network.
+Preferred Patient CareSM Network (PPCSM)...a registered trademark name for Florida Blue's preferred provider organization network.

-Primary Care Physician...any covered Physician with a primary practice in Family Practice, General Practice, Internal Medicine, or Pediatric Medicine.
+Primary Care Physician... any covered Physician with a primary practice in Family Practice, General Practice, Internal Medicine, or Pediatric Medicine.

-Prosthetist/Orthotist... a person or entity licensed under state law to provide services for the design and construction of medical devices such as braces, splints and artificial limbs under a Physician's prescription.
+Prosthetist/Orthotist... a person or entity licensed by the state of Florida or under similar law of another state to provide services for the design and construction of medical devices such as braces, splints and artificial limbs under a Physician's prescription.

-Psychiatric Facility...means a facility properly licensed under Florida law, or a similar applicable law of another state, to provide for the Medically Necessary care and treatment of Mental and Nervous Disorders.
+Psychiatric Facility...a facility properly licensed under Florida law, or a similar applicable law of another state, to provide for the Medically Necessary care and treatment of Mental and Nervous Disorders.
 For purposes of this Contract, a psychiatric facility is not a Hospital or a Substance Abuse Facility, as defined herein.

-Psychologist...means a person properly licensed to practice psychology pursuant to Chapter 490 of the Florida Statutes, or a similar applicable law of another state.
+Psychologist...a person properly licensed to practice psychology pursuant to Chapter 490 of the Florida Statutes, or a similar applicable law of another state.

-Registered Dietician... a person who is legally certified to provide nutrition counseling for diabetes outpatient self-management services.
+Registered Dietician... a person who is legally certified by the state of Florida or under similar law of another state to provide nutrition counseling for diabetes outpatient self-management services.

-Registered Nurse (RN) or Licensed Practical Nurse (LPN)...a person licensed under state law to practice nursing.
+Registered Nurse (RN) or Licensed Practical Nurse (LPN)...a person licensed by the state of Florida or under similar law of another state to practice nursing.